Ensure the safety of changes to your data graph

 These changes update an existing schema element.
 If an operation is actively using an element that is updated, the operation might start receiving an error from your data graph.
 It also might receive an unexpected result.

 Note: In some cases, in-place updates are compatible with affected clients at runtime (such as a type rename or a conversion from an object to an interface that uses the same fields).
-However, schema validation still marks these as breaking changes, because validation does not have enough information to ensure that they are safe.
+However, schema checks still marks these as breaking changes, because validation does not have enough information to ensure that they are safe.

 FIELD_CHANGED_TYPE: Field used by at least one operation changed return type